JillevdW/Capacitor-Geofencing/README.md

 ## Register a region

-After setting up the plugin you can register regions.
+After setting up the plugin you can register regions. **It is recommended to set up geofences in the success Promise returned by the setup function.
+For more information, see the complete example at the bottom of this page.**

 ```typescript
 CapacitorGeofencing.addRegion({